ResidenciaTICBrisa/03_Robotica/scripts/vms/ubuntu-14/README.md

 - `NAOQI_QIBUILD_CTC_CONFIG`: the name of the configuration in the *worktree*.
 It can be used to replace the C++ SDK as the project's toolchain in order to create a binary that can be transfered to the robot.

+## Connecting to the Robot

+### Warning to Docker users

+Docker overrides all user firewall configurations.
+The scripts currently require a standard firewall configuration, so it will be necessary to remove all tables and rules created by Docker.
+It is recommended to stop Docker with `systemctl stop docker.service docker.socket` to avoid a surprise firewall reconfiguration event.

+You should be able to reset nftables to its standard configuration using the
+command: `nft flush ruleset`.
+This will break the network for the containers until the machine or the Docker service unit are restarted.